GeoSensorWebLab/geosensorweblab.github.io/README.md

 ## Adding Images and other Static Files

 Add the files to the `assets` directory.
 When the site is built into pages, the files will be accessible at the HTTP path `/assets`.
+Any file placed in static/ should be referenced using the absolute URL /static/[filename].
+If you change assetSubDirectory to assets, then these URLs will need to be changed to /assets/[filename].

 ## Jekyll Plugins